All Episodes

 Thank you.

-Um I just was had something when I heard this story break on the New York Times this morning, it just bothered me so much because it reminds me almost of a replay of what happened here in Illinois four years ago um with Barack Obama and the media and they just kind of swept him in um after, you know, with breaking a scandal just two weeks before the election.
+It just bothered me so much because it reminds me almost of a replay of what happened here in Illinois four years ago with Barack Obama and the media.

-And he wasn't even.
+And he wasn't even fine.

-Speaking of let me ask you a question about the New York Times story.
+Speaking of, let me ask you a question about the New York Times story.

-Well, but now wait, did the the Times also endorsed Hillary, right?
+The Times also endorsed Hillary, right?

 Okay.